Oregon State Bar: First effort fails in 1959

+Renewed initiatives

+The controversial indemnity fund issue was taken up again at the bar convention in late September 1959.
+Bar president George L. Hibbard turned in a report to the bar that recommended adoption of the program.
+Although the indemnity fund proposal had previously been tabled by the House Judiciary Committee, President Hibbard recommended that the bar campaign to get the measure passed at the next legislative session.
+According to a press report of at the time, "those who don't like the idea have been pretty noisy in their condemnation of the plan.'Why should we honest lawyers have to dig down to protect clients against the unscruplous few who should be drummed out of the club?' is the substance of their argument.".
+The same report stated that "those who favor the plan say that such a fund would at stature to the high principles of the profession."

 On Friday, November 15, 1963, the Oregon State Bar Association conducted a secret ballot mail poll of Oregon lawyers regarding the association's proposal to establish a "client security fund."
 The purpose of the fund would be to reimburse clients suffering loss through defalcation, embezzlement, conversion, or misappropriation of funds by their lawyers.
 About 2,533 ballots were mailed out on November 1, 1963 and 1,846 valid ballots were returned.
 Of those who returned ballots, 658 lawyers supported establishment of the fund, 109 declined to vote,stating they lacked sufficient information to decide, and 1,079 were opposed.

+Successful establishment

-In 1966, at the bar association's annual convention, following considerable debate, adopted by a vote of 142 to 124, a plan to propose that the legislature authorize the bar to create a client security fund.
-Another proposal was adopted by voice vote at the 1967 convention.
+In 1966, at the bar association's annual convention, following considerable debate, the bar adopted by a vote of 142 to 124, a plan to propose that the legislature authorize the bar to create a client security fund.
 The 1967 Oregon Legislature enacted enabling legislation.
 This was later codified as the Client Security Fund Act.